enricozb/enricozb.github.io/thoughts/interaction_nets/lambda_calculus/2025-06-07_lazy-memory-layout.typ

 Above, $a$ is 8-byte aligned while $x$ is 16-byte aligned.
 Lastly, an address with an apostrophe is the second half of a 16-byte-aligned address.
 For example, $thick x'$ would refer to `arg` above.

-Additionally, if we show a port with a tag of `.`, this implies that the tag is either uninterpretable or can only have one value given the context. in the irrelevant case, the entire 64-bit value of the port is used opaquely by the node that holds a pointer to it.
-In the case where the tag can be inferred, this is done to decrease noise in the memory diagrams.
-For example, we will see that in a layout like this
+Additionally, if we show a port with a tag of `.`, this implies that only one tag is possible given the context.
+This is made possibe to decrease noise in the memory diagrams.
+For example, we will see that in an example layout like this

 #post.canvas({
   content((4, 0), memory(